 In addition to these modelled reduction strategies, the City is also committed to increasing the number and quality of trees in Beacon and to conserving selected parcels of open space, efforts that play an important role in mitigating GHG emissions at the local level and provide many other benefits.
-While this is not currently feasible to include in modeling, future Inventories and Plans may wish to consider whether or not that has changed in the coming years.
+While this is not currently feasible to include in modeling, that could change in the coming years.

-Finally, additional changes are modelled and reflected in the 2030 forecasting but do not depend on specific City initiatives.
+Finally, this Plan's forecasting reflects additional changes that do not depend on specific City initiatives.
 For example, New York State estimates that EV uptake across the population will reach 16% by 2030.
-The present Plan includes a reduction measure applying that adoption to the gasoline mileage associated with City of Beacon employees' commute.
+The present Plan includes a reduction measure applying that adoption to the gasoline mileage associated with City of Beacon employees' commute.20